R-V-S/inlineCodeSuite/README.md

   * `value`: A string.
 The starting code for the editor
   * `preview` (optional): A boolean that determines whether or not the editor's code should be run when the preview pane is updated
   * `runButton` (optional): A string that defines the name of the button that will execute the code on click.
+* `importScripts` (optional): An array of strings declaring relative filenames.
+The compiler will import these files inside the script's execution context.
+You can use this to define dependencies or alter the context itself
 * `scripts` (optional): An array of objects.
 Each object declares a new non-editor script.
 Each script object accepts the following properties:
   * `type`: A string.
 A valid HTML `type` attribute like `text/javascript`
   * `value`: A string.
-The script code
+The script's code
-    * `runButton` (optional): A string that defines the name of the button that will execute the code on click.
+  * `runButton` (optional): A string that defines the name of the button that will execute the code on click

+## Events